Tensilica

 Tensilica Inc. was a company based in Silicon Valley that developed semiconductor intellectual property (SIP) cores.
 Tensilica was founded in 1997 by Chris Rowen.
 In April 2013, the company was acquired by Cadence Design Systems for approximately $326 million.

 Products

-Cadence Tensilica develops SIP blocks to be included in chip (IC) designs of products of their licensees, such as system on a chip architectures for embedded systems.
+Cadence Tensilica develops SIP blocks to be included in chip (IC) designs of products of its licensees, such as system on a chip architectures for embedded systems.
 Tensilica processors are delivered as synthesizable RTL to aid integration with other designs.

 Xtensa configurable cores

 Xtensa processors range from small, low-power cache-less microcontroller to more performance-oriented SIMD processors, multiple-issue VLIW DSP cores, and neural network processors.
 Cadence standard DSPs are based on the Xtensa architecture.
 The architecture offers a user-customizable instruction set through automated customization tools that can extend the base instruction set, including and not limited to, addition of new SIMD instructions and register files.

 Xtensa instruction set

 The Xtensa instruction set is a 32-bit architecture with a compact 16- and 24-bit instruction set.
 The base instruction set has 82 RISC instructions and includes a 32-bit ALU, 16 general-purpose 32-bit registers, and one special-purpose register.